 The Creede Repertory Theatre holds many significant events every year like summer camps, kid-friendly events, seasonal plays, and galas.
 Aside from what goes on on stage, they also offer a few interesting backstage activities.
 They have backstage tours, pre-show talks, and backstage chats where the audience will have the chance to interact with casts and the production team.

-2021 Shows: Repertory schedule means there are always several shows running together throughout the season.
+2022 Shows: A repertory schedule means there are several shows running at the same time throughout the season.

 Address: 124 N Main St, Creede, CO 81130